simbulus-io/mines2019/express/content/README.md

-To stand up mongo and content containers
+To stand up mongo and content containers.
+From this directory with the dk CLI installed and on the path.

 ```dk up```